kabirbaidhya/learn-python-django-web/units/python/6/Exception Handling - Presentation.md

 print('Sum = %.2f' % sum)
 ```

 This program expects numeric values from the user.

-Guess what would happen if the user supplies a non-numeric value in the prompt.
+---
+### Example 1 - Error

 Go and try it with some input like `abx`, `xyz` etc.

 You'll get an error like this:
 ```plain